 - Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 Card Details +

 Why We’re Mentioning it: Because cardholders can get 3% cash back at all U.S. gas stations, plus a whopping 6% cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1%) and 1% cash back everywhere else.
-Earn a $200 statement credit when you make $1,000 worth of purchases within the first 3 months of opening your card.
+For the rates and fees of the Blue Cash Preferred Card, please click here.

-At publishing time, the Wells Fargo Propel from American Express and Blue Cash Preferred from American Express credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Blue Cash Preferred from American Express credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).